 - De-bubbling Your BruschettaUsing your de-bubbler make sure to remove all air bubbles.
 Add some more vinegar mixture if the level goes down below 1/2 inch headspace.

 - Sealing JarWipe the rim of the jar to ensure a good seal is made with the lid.
 Center the lid on the jar and add the band to fingertip tight.
-Put the jar back into the water bath canner.
+Using your jar lifter, put the jar back into the canner.

-- Repeat Steps for Remaining JarsRepeat steps 6-8 for the remaining tomatoes, until the jars are filled.
+- Repeat Steps for Remaining JarsRepeat filling jars until all tomatoes are used.

 - StorageOnce cool, remove the canning rings from the jars.
 Wash your jars off to ensure there is no food residue on the outside of the jar from processing.
 Label your jar with the name of the recipe and the date.
 This will help you remember what recipe you used to can and the date will allow you to use the oldest canned goods first.